41Baloo/TLState/README.md

 # TLState

-A standalone, dependency-free TLS 1.3 state machine for Go—ideal for adding TLS support to any byte-oriented transport.
+A standalone, dependency-free **TLS 1.3** state machine for Go.
+Ideal for adding TLS support to any byte-oriented transport.

 ⚠️ **Experimental**: This project is under active development.
 There may be bugs, edge-case failures, and (possibly) insecure corner-cases.
 Use at your own risk.